A plugin to use with napari for clustering objects according to their properties

 For clustering objects according to their properties, the starting point is a grey-value image and a label image representing a segmentation of objects.
 For segmenting objects, you can for example use the Voronoi-Otsu-labelling approach in the napari plugin napari-segment-blobs-and-things-with-membranes.

-The first step is deriving measurements from the labelled image and the corresponding pixels in the grey-value image.
+The first step is deriving measurements from the labeled image and the corresponding pixels in the grey-value image.

-Note that tables for time-lapse data will include an additional column named "frame", which indicates which slice in
+Tables for time-lapse data need to include an additional column named

 In this widget, you can select the labels layer which was analysed and the measurements which should be plotted

 on the X- and Y-axis.
 Click on